 Cheap car insurance is difficult to find in many areas.
 Not only do state-level requirements impact policy premiums, but so do local conditions.
 Many factors go into rating risk in individual states.
-In a state that has a high percentage of uninsured drivers (for example, Louisiana), or is a “no fault” insurance state requiring personal injury protection insurance (New Jersey), the concept of cheap car insurance is relative.
+The concept of cheap car insurance is relative.
+For example, some states (like Louisiana) have a high percentage of uninsured drivers, resulting in higher insurance rates for everyone.
+Other states, such as New Jersey and Michigan, are “no fault” insurance states that require drivers to carry personal injury protection insurance.

 Regardless of where you live, there are certain steps that you can take to get a better deal on auto insurance at renewal time.
 Each of our state-level pages, linked below, has been customized to provide tips and information on getting best possible coverage for the least amount of money.